sagemathinc/cocalc-doc/source/frame-editor.rst

 If you produce PDF and HTML output, you can see both after splitting the panel.

-There is a brief tutorial on R Markdown in the :doc:`../project-library`.
+There is a brief tutorial on R Markdown in the :doc:`project-library`.
 To view the sample files, do the following:

 #.
 Open a project where you want the copied files to be placed.
 #.
 Open the Files tab.